Post-surjectivity and balancedness of cellular automata over groups: Background

 such that

-for every $k \in K$.
+for every $k\in{K}$.
 The groups $\Zset^d$ are amenable, whereas the \emph{free groups} on two or more generators are not.
 For an introduction to amenability see, \eg, \citep[Chapter 4]{csc10}.

 Let $S$ be a finite set and let $\GG$ be a group.
 The elements of the set $S^\GG$ are called \emph{configurations}.
 The space $S^\GG$ is given the \emph{prodiscrete topology} by considering $S$ as a discrete set.
 This makes $S^\GG$ a compact space by Tychonoff's theorem.
 In the prodiscrete topology, two configurations are ``near'' if they coincide on a ``large'' finite subset of $\GG$.
+If $\GG$ is countable, then the prodiscrete topology is metrizable: indeed, if , then

-Indeed, if $\gen$ is a finite set of generators for $\GG$, then setting
+for all $c,e\in{S^\GG}$, where $n\geq0$ is the smallest index such that , is a distance that induces the product topology.
+If, in addition, $\gen$ is a finite set of generators for $\GG$, then setting

-where $n$ is the smallest $r \geq 0$ such that $c$ and $e$ differ on $D_{\gen,r}$, defines a distance that induces the prodiscrete topology.
+for all $c,e\in{S^\GG}$, where $n$ is the smallest non-negative integer such that $c$ and $e$ differ on $D_{\gen,n}$, also defines a distance that induces the prodiscrete topology.
 Given

 we call

 the \emph{difference set} of $c$ and $c'$.
 Two configurations are \emph{asymptotic} if they differ at most on finitely many points of $\GG$.
 A \emph{pattern} is a function

 where $E$ is a finite subset of $\GG$.